 Academic success requires frequent and regular interaction between students and faculty in the classroom as well as outside it.
-In keeping with this departmental philosophy, chemistry majors are required to meet with their advisor at least once a year, preferably in the first half of the fall semester.
-Students who do not meet with their advisor by October 21 will not be permitted to register for the following spring semester until their advisor approves their registration.
+In keeping with this departmental philosophy, chemistry majors are required to meet with their advisor at least once a year, preferably in the first half of the Fall semester.